Warner, Greenlaw both top-10 NFL linebackers, according to PFF

 The 49ers will head into the 2023 NFL season with two of the best linebackers in the league.

-Pro Football Focus released their positional rankings, divided into tiers, of the top-32 linebackers ahead of the 2023 season, with the 49ers well represented.
+Pro Football Focus released its positional rankings, divided into tiers, of the top-32 linebackers ahead of the 2023 season, with the 49ers well represented.

 Tier 1